top of page

 4. Prune during the dormant season to reduce stress and disease risk.

 If you’re unsure about pruning, consider consulting a professional.
 Proper pruning can prevent costly damage and keep your trees safe during storms.
+When choosing tree care professionals, look for those who use hand tools instead of heavy machinery.
+This protects your trees, lawn, and landscape from unnecessary damage.

 Recognize and Prevent Common Tree Problems